MasonM/argo-workflows/docs/releasing.md

 GitHub Actions will automatically build and publish your release.
 This takes about 1h.
 Set your self a reminder to check this was successful.

-## Update Changelog
+## Update Changelog and Tested Versions

+Once the tag is published, GitHub Actions will automatically open two PRs:

+1. PR against the `main` branch to update the changelog.
+2. PR against the release branch to update [the "Tested Versions" table](releases.md#tested-versions).

-Once the tag is published, GitHub Actions will automatically open a PR to update the changelog.
-Once the PR is ready, you can approve it, enable auto-merge, and then run the following to force trigger the CI build:
+Once the PRs are ready, you can approve them, enable auto-merge, and then run the following to force trigger the CI build:

 ```bash
 git branch -D create-pull-request/changelog